MCUdude/MegaCoreX/megaavr/libraries/Comparator/README.md

 ### reference
-Variable for setting what reference voltage the DACREF should use.
+Variable for setting what reference voltage the DACREF should be derived from.
 This voltage is internally generated.
 Accepted values:
 ``` c++
 ref::disable;   // Do not use any reference